Grocerly-Inc/grocerly-api-documentation/supermarket_integration/products/api.md

   categoryId: 'XXXXXX', // View the Product Categories page for a full list of all possible categories
   subcategoryId: 'XXXXXX',
   inStock: true, // Whether an item is in stock
-  unit: 'GRAM', // View the Product Units page for a full list of all possible units
+  unitId: 'GRAM', // View the Product Units page for a full list of all possible units
   measure: 100,
   isWeighed: false, //  Set to true if the product can be sold based on weight photoUrl?: 'https://your-photo-url-here', // (Optional) Public product photo url